GAGGIUINO/gaggiuino.github.io/docs/gc/gaggia-classic.md

 >
 !>**Note 3 - DO NOT FEED POWER TO ALL THE BOARDS THROUGH THE MCU USB PORT.**
 >
-!>**Note 4 - This page is a general guide, not an exhaustive, step-by-step tutorial.
-It is expected that anyone attempting has proficiency with the skills listed in the Recommendations page of this site.**

-**ATTENTION !!!**

-**As always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding.**
+!>**Note 4 - As always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding.**
+>
 !> **Triple check your machine is disconnected from any power sources, even better just pull the power cable out of it if you haven't done so yet!**

 #### *BASE FUNCTIONALITY BENCH TEST*